 It is notable that the D7500 offers wifi support, while the K-3 II does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the D7500 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3, while the D7500 followed on from the Nikon D7200.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Is the Nikon D7500 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.